 Happy Earth Day, everyone!
 To celebrate, we’re dedicating ourselves to incorporating a more sustainable approach to hair care in our personal lives.
-From making do with fewer products, to closing the loop via upcycling old bottles, to having a more mindful approach to product consumption, we asked each of the All Things Hair editors to take on a sustainability challenge that would either test their styling mettle or shift the paradigm on their current perceptions on “going green.”
+From making do with fewer products, to closing the loop via upcycling old bottles, to have a more mindful approach to product consumption, we asked each of the All Things Hair editors to take on a sustainability challenge that would either test their styling mettle or shift the paradigm on their current perceptions on “going green.”

 Read on for our hot takes on how this month-long challenge has impacted our individual approaches to beauty, and maybe get some inspo for your own sustainability journeys:

 Earth Day Sustainability Challenge: The Editors Go Green

 Caitlin Reddington, Digital Editor

 When I decided to reuse my shampoo and conditioner bottles, I thought this would be a great way to reduce the amount of waste I was contributing to the environment.
 I have to admit, though, I wasn’t quite sure how I was going to reuse the bottles at first, but after a little thinking, I realized that there were so many ways to transform your shampoo or conditioner bottle into an item you use every day.

 Two ways I reused my product bottles: as a makeup brush holder and pencil holder.
 To create these, I started by using a utility knife to poke a hole in the plastic just above the label.
 Then, I used scissors to cut just above the label to create a wider opening.
 Next, I used colored tissue paper to fill the bottom of the bottle: I did this to make sure my makeup brushes and pencils weren’t sinking beyond reach.
 You could also use cute colored marbles or beads to fill the bottom, which would also allow the items to stand up better.